DarthRubik/string_macro/README.md

     GENERATE_CODE(code)  //This needs to be in the global namespace at namespace scope

-Then we will use it in our main.cpp"
+Then we will use it in our main.cpp.

     #include "generated.hpp"  //This file was generated for us